fifty-git/shopify-docs/README.md

 10. **Collaborate with Your Hosting Provider**: Check if your hosting provider offers DDoS mitigation and understand their policies and procedures for handling such attacks.

 11. **Legal and Regulatory Compliance**: Ensure you're aware of any legal or regulatory requirements related to cybersecurity in your region.

-By implementing these steps, you can significantly reduce the risk of a DDoS attack and minimize its impact if one occurs.
-Remember, the key is to be proactive in your defense strategies and constantly stay informed about the latest security trends and threats.

 ***Does Shopify use Cloudflare as a a DDoS Protection Service?***